jp2321/dl4cv_dev/chapters/chapter5.md

 </exercise>

 <exercise id="35"  title="Hands on - ResNets">
-    Code a resnet 34 architecture
+    Code a resnet 34 architecture.
+For a large image click <a href="https://miro.medium.com/max/1000/1*kBlZtheCjJiA3F1e0IurCw.png" target="blank"> here </a>
 <codeblock id="05_01">

 What is the main path and what belongs to the skip connection?